Underscoreus/Houdini-Node-Path-Updater/readme.md

 After downloading, open houdini, either create a new shelf and add a new tool to this shelf or create a new tool in an existing shelf.
 Right click the new tool and select "Edit Tool", click on the "Script" tab in the new window, then copy the contents of the "Path_Updater.py" file and paste it into the text field in the "Script" tab.
 Click "Apply" and "Accept" and the tool is ready too use!

+(Note that to use the "Print Node Name" tool mentioned in the usage section you will need to repeat this process for that tool as well)

 ## Usage: